-Often times, by the time you make it into the F&I office, you’ve been at the dealership for hours.
+Often, by the time you make it into the F&I office, you’ve been at the dealership for hours.
 This is usually by design.
 Dealerships bank on the fact that you’re fatigued by the process and tired of being at the dealership and just want to sign your papers and be able to get out of there with your new car.
-The dealership is hoping that they’ll wear you down and that you’ll sign off on just about anything they offer in order to end the process.
-This is especially true if they know you are in a hurry or if you have young children tugging at you asking when will it be time to go home.
+The dealership is hoping that they’ll wear you down and that you’ll sign off on just about anything they offer to end the process.
+This is especially true if they know you are in a hurry or have young children tugging at you asking when it will be time to go home.

 You see, nowadays, it’s hard for dealers to make much money on the sale of the actual vehicle itself.
 For most vehicles, there just isn’t much of a profit margin to be made.
 That’s where back-end add-ons come in.
-These are things like Guaranteed Asset Protection (“GAP”) coverage, service contracts, maintenance plans and other products that provide dealerships with a lot of their profit.
+These are things like Guaranteed Asset Protection (“GAP”) coverage, service contracts, maintenance plans, and other products that provide dealerships with a lot of their profit.
 This is because the dealership often sells these add-on products at a tremendous profit margin.

 - GAP – Most people aren’t aware that they can purchase GAP insurance from their auto insurance company and don’t have to buy it from the dealership.
-According to the Insurance Information Institute, adding GAP coverage only adds about $20 a year to a typical annual insurance premium.
+According to the Insurance Information Institute, GAP coverage only adds about $20 a year to a typical annual insurance premium.
 At most dealerships, GAP insurance costs $700-$1,000.
 Even worse, that amount is always rolled into the financing charge, which means that after interest, you’re paying way more than the already inflated price.
-GAP coverage doesn’t make sense for every purchase, but if it makes sense for you, do the smart thing and get it from your auto insurance carrier, and not the dealership.
+GAP coverage doesn’t make sense for every purchase, but if it makes sense for you, do the smart thing and get it from your auto insurance carrier and not the dealership.

 - Other products – If a dealership can turn a profit on it, they’ll sell it.
 That explains why relatively useless products such as VIN etching, key replacement plans, tire protection plans, and dent protection plans exist and are actually sold.
-Dealerships will often present these products as free or as costing only a very minimal price, but that’s never the case.
-They’re just getting creative with the numbers and taking money from one place and moving it another.
-The bottom line is that you’re paying for these useless products and the dealership is profiting.
+Dealerships will often present these products as free or costing only a very minimal price, but that’s never the case.
+They’re just getting creative with the numbers and taking money from one place and moving it to another.
+The bottom line is that you’re paying for these useless products, and the dealership is profiting.
 Plain and simple.